-To apply for your CPP by paper, download the application.
+To apply for your CPP by paper, download the application form.

-If you submit a paper application, it normally can take up to 120 days for the Service Canada office to send a written notification of decision.
+If you submit a paper application, it normally can take up to 120 days for the Service Canada office to send a written notification of the decision.
 It could take longer if your application is missing information.

 Remember to apply in advance to ensure that you start to receive your pension by the date you choose.

-As stated above, you can complete the application online unless you fall into one of the mentioned categories.
+As stated above, you can complete the application online unless you fall into one of the aforementioned categories.

 Applying for CPP online

 To apply online you’ll need a My Service Canada Account (MSCA).

 If you don’t have a My Service Canada Account (MSCA), you can register for one.
 You’ll receive a personal access code to complete your registration.